karollewandowski/karollewandowski/README.md

 - [AEM Mocks](https://wcm.io/testing/aem-mock/)
 - [HTL Specification](https://github.com/adobe/htl-spec)

-However, **the project I am the proudest of is [AEM IDE](https://aemide.com)** - IntelliJ Platform plugin supporting Adobe Experience Manager applications development.
-If you are an AEM developer I recommend to give it a try.
+However, **the project I'm the proudest of is [AEM IDE](https://aemide.com)** - IntelliJ Platform plugin supporting Adobe Experience Manager applications development.
+If you are an AEM developer, I will be pleased if you give it a try and let me know what you think.

 Have a wonderful day 🤩